 Green chili is a staple of Indian and South American diets.
 The chili is the fruit of the flowering plants Capsicum annuum and C. frutescens.
 Green chili is mainly used as a spice in food, although it is included in some medicines.
 It yields an oil that is viscous, sharp and pungent, and can also serve as a seasoning.
 The chili can also be ground into a powder to use for similar purposes.

-The most abundant nutrient in green chili is vitamin A, according to World's Healthiest Foods.
+The most abundant nutrient in green chili is vitamin A, according to the U.S. Department of Agriculture's National Nutrient Database.
 The vitamin is a carotenoid, also known as retinol, associated with the antioxidant beta-carotene.
 Vitamin A is essential for the health and maintenance of bones, teeth, mucous membranes, eyes and skin, according to Medline Plus.
 The vitamin is essential for healthy eyes, as it produces retina pigmentation and promotes night vision.
 Vitamin A deficiencies result in weakened vision and immunity.

 Vitamin C, or ascorbic acid, is the second most abundant nutrient in green chili.
 It acts as both an antioxidant and a vitamin, says Medline Plus.
 It is essential for the formation of collagen, scar tissue, ligaments, blood vessels and tendons.
 It also helps the body to maintain and repair wounds, bones, teeth and cartilage.
 As an antioxidant, it strengthens overall health and helps the body fight infections.